imkanhaiya/interview-questions/README.md

 37. ### Differences between Promise.all, allSettled, any, race ?
 - Promise.all:
-  - Will wait for all of the promises to resolve or any one of the promise reject.
+  - Will wait for all promises to resolve or any one promise to reject.
 - Promise.allSettled:
-  - Will wait for all the promises to settle (either fulfilled or rejected).
+  - Will wait for all promises to settle (either fulfilled or rejected).
 - Promise.any:
-  - Will return if any one of the promise fulfills or rejects when all the promises are rejected.
+  - Will return if any one promise fulfills or rejects when all the promises are rejected.
 - Promise.race:
   - Will return as soon as when any one of the promise is settled.